byoncak/byoncak/README.md

 👀 I’m interested in 🎨 Design 👨‍💻 Programming 🎮 Videogames 🌕 Blockchain 📈 Marketing 🏒 Sports

-🌱 I’m currently learning Vue.js, C#, .NET Web API, CSS, Javascript, SQL
+🌱 I’m currently learning Vue and Firebase

 💞️ I’m looking to collaborate on basically anything with anyone.